bamobravo/settlement_classifier/README.md

 *keras
 *open-cv  and
 *numpy

-The training images are satellite images and are not included in this repository.

 Once the dependencies has been installed, the program can be initiated by running the cnn.py  file in the root directory.